tinninj/CS330-Programing-Language-Project/README.md

   console.log(bigIntNumber); // Prints: 9007199254740991895n
    ```

 + Strings: Strings are used to represent text.
-Strings usually have a sequence of characters but they can also contain a single, empty space.
+Usually, strings consist of a sequence of characters, but they can also be empty or contain a single space.

    ```